Bill’s blog archive: Daily Posts

 Yesterday, I received this email from the relative of the navigator on Ascend Charlie's final mission.
 Ascend Charlie was a B-17 Flying Fortress (tail #42-5903) from the 390th Bomb Group, 571st Bomb Squadron.
 You can read my full article on "Ascend Charlie's" last mission here..
 Dear Mr. Beigel, I just want to thank you for the piece you wrote about the "Ascend Charlie'" crash.
 Lt.
 Schanen was my grandmother's cousin and she speaks so fondly of him.
 I had always known he was killed in...

-The untold story of WAC Private Byrl Babcock
+The Murder of WAC Private Byrl Babcock